armin-reichert/pacman/README.md

 .endStateMachine();
 ```

 When an actor leaves the board inside a tunnel it leaves its normal movement mode and enters *teleporting* mode.
-The movement of the actors is controlled by the following state machine (PacManGame/src/main/java/de/amr/games/pacman/controller/steering/common/Movement):
+The [movement](PacManGame/src/main/java/de/amr/games/pacman/controller/steering/common/Movement) of the actors is controlled by the following state machine:

 ```java
 beginStateMachine()